 The Santa Barbara Zoo is the best medium size zoo in Southern California.
-With 30 acres, hundreds of animals and a scenic location the Santa Barbara Zoo is a wonderful place to spend the day.
+With 30 acres, hundreds of animals, and a scenic location, the Santa Barbara Zoo is a beautiful place to spend the day.
 The Zoo is the perfect size for kids, plenty of room to run around but not so big that they will get bored.

-There are some really excellent displays thanks to the generous donations by the membership of the zoo.
-Known as the world’s most beautiful zoo, the Santa Barbara Zoo is located in a lush botanic garden overlooking the Pacific Ocean.
-To the west is the Andre Clark Bird Refuge and inland the Santa Ynez Mountains make a picture-perfect backdrop.
+There are some excellent displays thanks to the generous donations by the membership of the zoo.
+Known as the world’s most beautiful zoo, the Santa Barbara Zoo’s location is in a lush botanic garden overlooking the Pacific Ocean.
+To the west is the Andre Clark Bird Refuge, and inland, the Santa Ynez Mountains make a picture-perfect backdrop.

 Activities at the Santa Barbara Zoo include The Barnyard, home to domestic sheep, which you can feed with specially formulated food, The Santa Barbara Zoo Carousel that features hand-carved exotic animals, Giraffe Feeding with the tallest residents of the Zoo, Kallman Family Play Area where your kids can run wild and the Zoo Train that circles the perimeter of the Zoo.

 Another popular exhibit is California Trails.
 This exhibit Includes Condor Country, home of four juvenile California condors, Channel Island fox, Rattlesnake Canyon, bald eagles, and desert tortoises.
 California Trails offers views of the Andree Clark Bird Refuge, Santa Ynez mountains, and the city of Santa Barbara.